 1. Bangor Marina

-Found pretty much next to the Marina is Bangor’s Pier, known officially as the Eisenhower Pier, although some locals are having none of it, and continue to call it the North Pier.
+Found next to Bangor Marina, is Bangor Pier, known officially as the Eisenhower Pier, to commemorate General Dwight D. Eisenhower who readied his navy fleet in the seas opposite before storming the shores of Normandy on D-Day.
+Although some locals are having none of it, and continue to call it the North Pier.
 I have no idea why.
-Anyway, Bangor’s Pier is the berth place of the larger boats visiting the city, and in the sea opposite, was once a huge gathering of ships led by General Dwight D. Eisenhower, as they readied to storm the shores of Normandy during D-Day.
-Hence, the Eisenhower Pier.
+Anyway, Bangor Pier is the berthing place for the larger boats visiting Bangor.

-The Pier is also home to some rather flaky Guillemots, who seem to come and go as they please (they’re migratory I think).
-And there’s also a smaller pier at the entrance, known as the long hole, which was once used to berth smaller boats, only it seems more for dog walkers and seagulls these days.
-Fishing and coastal boat tours are also an option and are organised from the Pier (as well as Pickie Fun Park) by Bangor Boat Tours.
-Anyway, here is our extensive guide to the Bangor Eisenhower Pier.
+Bangor Pier is also home to some flaky Guillemots, also known as the Bangor penguins, who seem to come and go as they please (they’re migratory I think).
+There’s also a smaller pier at the entrance known as the long hole which was once used to berth smaller boats.
+These days it’s more popular with joggers and dog walkers, and it is a great place to feed some seagulls.
+Fishing and boat tours are also organised from the Pier (as well as Pickie Fun Park) by Bangor Boat Tours.
+Anyway, here is our wider guide to the Bangor Eisenhower Pier.

 3. Pickie Fun Park

-Pickie Fun Park is found on the opposite (south) side of Bangor Marina, and the venue was in fact once an outdoor swimming pool (Pickie Pool), which really is a bit nuts considering the ‘Baltic’ temperatures (as they say) around here.
-I definitely wouldn’t recommend swimming in the sea.
-But nowadays it is a Fun Park, with lots of fun for all the family, or at least the kids, with attractions like the Pickie Puffer (a kiddies train track), Disco Ducks (I dunno) and the main feature of the Swans (Pedalo Swans).
-Don’t forget your Lemon Top ice cream.
+Pickie Fun Park is on the opposite (south) side of Bangor Marina, a venue that once hosted an outdoor swimming pool (Pickie Pool), which really is a bit nuts given the ‘Baltic’ temperatures (as they say) around here.
+These days swimmers have to make do with the sea just further along at Skipping Stone Beach.
+Anyway, nowadays it is a Fun Park, with lots of family fun for, or at least fun for the kids, including attractions like the Pickie Puffer (a kiddies train track), Disco Ducks (I dunno), and Bangor’s iconic Swans (Pedalo Swans).
+Don’t forget your Barry’s Lemontop ice cream.

-Pickie Fun Park was also home to one of the most revered monuments of Bangor, the “Pastie Supper Lover”, only it was removed due to its somewhat sketchy location next to a children’s play park.
-Pickie Fun Park opens every day from 09:00AM – 09:00PM through Spring and Summer, and on varying dates during the rest of the year.
+Pickie Fun Park was also home to one of the most revered monuments in Bangor known as the “Pastie Supper Lover” only for it to be removed due to its somewhat sketchy positioning next to a children’s play park.
+We’re now waiting for his return at a more prominent spot at Bangor seafront.
+Anyway, Pickie Fun Park is seasonal, normally through Spring and Summer, opening daily from 09:00AM – 09:00PM.
+There maybe other varying dates during the rest of the year.
 Here’s our full guide to Pickie Fun Park in Bangor.